-In 2022, there were 416 companies listed on the Warsaw Stock Exchange, 318 of them on the primary market and the other 98 on the OTC market.
-Of all companies listed on the WSE, 45 are foreign entities.
+In 2023, there were 413 companies listed on the Warsaw Stock Exchange (WSE), 313 of them on the main market and the other 100 on the parallel market.
+Of all companies listed on the WSE, 42 are foreign entities.

-Companies listed on the WSE have the option of preparing their financial statements in accordance with International Financial Reporting Standards (IFRS).
+Companies listed on the WSE have the option of preparing their financial statements in accordance with IFRS.
 In practice, most companies listed on the WSE do apply IFRS.
-However, the obligation to prepare financial statements in accordance with IFRS applies to consolidated statements of capital groups and banks listed on the WSE.
+However, the obligation to prepare financial statements in accordance with IFRS applies to consolidated statements of groups listed on the WSE.

-Companies, including parent undertakings listed on the WSE, are obliged to prepare and publish a number of documents with a pre-determined content.
-The most important of them are the quarterly, semi-annual and annual reports.
-The content of such reports and their publication dates are presented in the table.
+Companies and groups listed on the WSE are obliged to prepare and publish a number of documents with a fixed scope.
+The most important of these are the (separate and consolidated) guarterly, semi-annual and annual reports.
+The contents of such reports and their publication dates are presented in the table.

-Issuers on EU regulated markets are required to prepare their annual financial reports in the European Single Electronic Format (ESEF), including XBRL tags embedded in the human readable XHTML format of IFRS consolidated financial statements.
-A major addition to ESEF requirements for FY 2022 is application of block mark-ups for whole sections of the notes in the consolidated financial statements.
-Preparers are required to tag any disclosures that correspond to IFRS concepts on the list in Annex II of Regulation (EU) 2019/815.
+Issuers on EU-regulated markets are required to prepare their annual financial reports in the European Single Electronic Format (ESEF), including XBRL tags embedded in the human readable XHTML format of IFRS consolidated financial statements.
+A major addition to ESEF requirements since 2022 is application of block mark-ups for additional information and explanatory notes in the consolidated financial statements.
+Issuers are required to tag any disclosures that correspond to IFRS concepts on the list in Annex II of Regulation (EU) 2019/815.